noodlecollie/v2mp/docs/V2MP.md

 The [`LDST`](#6h-loadstore-ldst) instruction loads or stores single words from or to `DS`.
 The [`DPO`](#Ah-device-port-operation-dpo) instruction can transfer data between a device port and an address in `DS`.

-The [`STK`](#Bh-stack-operation-stk) instruction pushes or pops register onto or off of the stack in `SS`.
+The [`STK`](#Bh-stack-operation-stk) instruction pushes or pops one or more registers onto or off of the stack in `SS`.

 The [`CBX`](#7h-conditional-branch-cbx) instruction makes reference to an address in `CS` which the program counter `PC` should be set to if the branch condition is met.
 Other arithmetic instructions may directly modify the contents of `PC` to point to different addresses in `CS`.

 ## Device Ports

 V2MP programs can communicate with other devices in the system using device ports.
 These are identified using a 16-bit address and numbered starting from `0`.
-Port `0` is the supervisor request port, and is always attached to the supervisor device; other ports may or may not be attached to devices.
+Port `0` is the supervisor request port, and is **always** attached to the supervisor device; other ports may or may not be attached to devices.

 ### Mailboxes